 Compilation Database

-In order to enable comparison of multiple depositional environments, we collected bed geometries from publications containing bed-scale correlations from various submarine depositional environments (Figure 1; Table 1).
+In order to enable comparison of multiple depositional environments, we collected bed geometries from publications containing bed-scale correlations from various ancient submarine depositional environments (Figure 1; Table 1).
 This database consists of 2251 event beds (N) from 56 correlation panels that represent 17 different formations from outcrops around the world (Figure 1; Table 1).
 We broadly categorized each panel into a depositional environment (channel, levee, channel-lobe transition zone (CLTZ), lobe or basin plain; Table 1).
 We chose this scheme for simplicity of comparison, and generally my interpretation is in agreement with the original author’s interpretation (Table 1).
 We also associated each panel with a broad paleocurrent panel orientation (strike vs. dip) but did not attempt a correction, because testing indicates that corrections introduce more uncertainty.
 For example, applying a correction would correctly change the lateral correlation distance, but would incorrectly adjust bed thickness because there is no available information to constrain how bed thickness changes to the new position (i.e., no outcrop constraint; see Supplemental Material A for rationale).

 For lobe deposits, we also associated each panel with an interpretation of lobe position (e.g., proximal, medial, distal) and a confinement rating (0 – unconfined, 1 – semi-confined, 2 – confined) based on contextual information and the original author’s interpretation.
-For lobe deposits, we use ‘effective confinement’ (Brunt et al., 2004) and define categories as the following: an ‘unconfined lobe’ as the incoming flow has no lateral or distal barriers and is able to freely expand (e.g., Jegou et al., 2008; Picot et al., 2016); a ‘semiconfined lobe’ has some degree of a lateral or frontal barrier, but the flow is able to freely expand distally or laterally, respectively (e.g., Prather et al., 1998; Marini et al., 2015; the “frontally or laterally confined lobes” of Tőkés and Pattacci, in press); a ‘confined lobe’ has barriers in all directions, which are able to fully contain the flow (e.g., Lamb et al., 2006; Sylvester et al., 2015; the “ponded lobe” of Tőkés and Pattacci, in press).
+For lobe deposits, we use ‘effective confinement’ (Brunt et al., 2004) and define categories as the following: an ‘unconfined lobe’ as the incoming flow has no lateral or distal barriers and is able to freely expand (e.g., Jegou et al., 2008; Picot et al., 2016); a ‘semiconfined lobe’ has some degree of a lateral or frontal barrier, but the flow is able to freely expand distally or laterally, respectively (e.g., Prather et al., 1998; Marini et al., 2015; the “frontally or laterally confined lobes” of Tőkés and Patacci, 2018); a ‘confined lobe’ has barriers in all directions, which are able to fully contain the flow (e.g., Lamb et al., 2006; Sylvester et al., 2015; the “ponded lobe” of Tőkés and Patacci, 2018).

 For each panel, we digitized each event bed with assigned lithology (e.g., turbidite sandstone, turbidite mudstone, debrite) and computed bed thicknesses, thinning rates, net-to-gross, and pinch-outs.
 Bed thicknesses and net-to-gross values were collected only at measure section locations.
 We excluded debrite lithologies from the bed-scale analysis due to low sample numbers.
 We did not collect grain size data because some panels have no grain size information and many panels measure and draw grain size differently, making a comprehensive comparison difficult.